MangelMaxime/Nacara/docs/content/plugins/search.md

 ## Deploying

 The index lives in `pagefind/` beside your pages and deploys with them.
-You need nothing else - no server-side component, no external service.
+Nothing else is needed: no server-side component, no external service.

 A site served from a subdirectory finds its index there too: the trigger is rendered from your site,